Miacidae/Lil-Manster-Public/README.md

 - Install the Pillow module by running `python -m pip install pillow` in your command prompt.

+- Download the [**Volt Edge library**](https://github.com/ZaneAvernathy/VoltEdge) and drop the VoltEdge.h file and the VOLTEDGE folder in the LM folder.

 - Go through the `tools` folders and install said tools wherever you see an `.url` file.
   64tass, SuperFamiconv and Lunar Expand are required downloads, and the others are all strongly recommended.
   64tass comes in a folder, so make sure to empty the contents of that folder you download into the `Assembler` folder.